I've read the information on graduate study and have questions. Can I call an advisor?

 May I take some of my courses at other institutions?

 This depends on the program of study.
-Upon admission to an SFU graduate program, a maximum of one half of the minimum course work for degree requirements may be pursued at other institutions provided that such courses are deemed to be academically comparable, are not available at SFU, are suited to the program, and have prior approval of the student’s senior supervisor, the Director of Graduate Programs, and the Dean of Graduate Studies.
+Upon admission to an SFU graduate program, a maximum of one half of the minimum course work for degree requirements may be pursued at other institutions provided that such courses are deemed to be academically comparable, are not available at SFU, are suited to the program, and have prior approval of the student’s senior supervisor, the Director of Graduate Programs, and Graduate and Postdoctoral Studies.

 Students enrolled in cohort-based programs do not typically take any of their required courses at another university.
 Students follow a set schedule of courses that are offered in a pre-determined order.

 If I need to go on leave for one term what do I do?

 Master's and Doctoral students can apply for an on-leave term during the regular term registration period.